bm777/python-chatbot/README.md

-# chatbot for e commerce using django
+# chatbot for e-Commerce using django

 This repo provide a clean implementation of chatbot using django and web stuff and using all the best practices.
 This chatbot could be used for online ecommerce website(specially for iphone, samsung and redmi phone).
-This is just prototype. you can ocntribute and fork it to change as you want.
+This is just prototype. you can contribute and fork it to change as you want.

 ## Key Features

+- [x] `TensorFlow 1.x` downloaded with pre-trained [model](https://drive.google.com/file/d/1mVWFScBHFeA7oVxQzWb8QbKfTi3TToUr/view?usp=sharing)
 - [x] Django framework
 - [x] `Jquery` downloaded
 - [x] `bootstrap` downloaded